Beginning Teacher Support Program

 This program is a comprehensive wrap-around training and support program for new teachers that includes a mentor component, an orientation, induction activities, and targeted training.

 In addition, we offer support in the following manner:

 - The trained mentor works directly with the beginning teacher to observe lessons and to offer feedback prior to formal administrative observations

 - The mentor coordinator at each school develops a year-long Support Group Plan tailored to meet the specific needs of the school’s novice teachers

-- Support group meetings are conducted for beginning teachers to foster professional growth through collaboration, dialogue, and reflection on the practice and profession of teaching
+- Monthly support group meetings are conducted for beginning teachers to foster professional growth through collaboration, dialogue, and reflection on the practice and profession of teaching

 Did You Know?

 - If you are in the first three years of your teaching career, NC considers you a Beginning Teacher.